 If you notice a change on your skin, see your dermatologist right away and don’t wait until the spot or mole looks like the more advanced skin cancers.
 When skin cancer is found early, it can be treated more easily.

 Find a dermatologist near you at one of Affiliated Dermatology’s eight convenient locations in Scottsdale, Anthem, Deer Valley, Surprise, Gilbert, Ahwatukee, Tempe, or Old Town Scottsdale, AZ.
-Contact us and schedule your annual full body skin screening today!
+Contact us and schedule your annual full-body skin cancer screening today!